INSaFLU/INSaFLU/README.md

 $ sudo systemctl status apache2
 ```

+:warning:  Add "AddType application/octet-stream .bam" to httpd.conf in "IfModule mime_module" element, for the IGV viewer.

 ## Create users without access to INSaFLU web page

 Go to your internet explorer and put this address `http://127.0.0.1:80/admin/`